aldojack/Dice-Game/README.md

 Scrimba Project to create a dice game using javascript.

-## Tweaks and changes
+## Tweaks and changes from original guide

-- Looked into implementing creating player class
+- Implemented class, familiar with the concept with C# but not played around as much on JS.
+Include construct and method